Vietnam.vn - Nền tảng quảng bá Việt Nam

 Transporting steel coils at a factory in Zhouping, Shandong Province, China

 According to the representative of the Ministry of Industry and Trade, applying trade defense to basic materials also helps increase the ability to take advantage of commitments in free trade agreements.
-At the same time, it reduces the risk of Vietnam being investigated by foreign countries for evading trade defense measures because it has been proactive and protected the source of domestically produced raw materials.
-In addition, applied trade defense measures have contributed thousands of billions of VND in tax revenue to the state budget.
+At the same time, it reduces the risk of Vietnam being investigated by foreign countries for evading trade defense measures because it has proactively protected domestic raw material sources.
+In addition, applied trade defense measures contribute thousands of billions of VND in tax revenue to the state budget.

 To support the steel industry - the foundation industry for many other manufacturing industries, Mr. Phan Dang Tuat proposed that the Government have solutions to support domestic enterprises to develop and improve their competitiveness.
 Currently, domestic enterprises such as Hoa Phat have invested in making steel for cable-stayed bridges and railways and they are ready to make steel for mechanical engineering and equipment.

-Steel industry expert Nguyen Van Sua also said that to enhance competitiveness in the current integration context, in addition to relying on support mechanisms and policies from state agencies, enterprises also need to determine their own sustainable growth model.
-From there, aiming for quality and depth, at which time technology content, labor productivity, and environmental protection must play an essential role in added value and product value.
+Steel industry expert Mr. Nguyen Van Sua also said that to improve competitiveness in the current integration context, in addition to relying on support mechanisms and policies from State agencies, enterprises also need to determine their sustainable growth model.
+From there, aiming for quality and depth, then technology content, labor productivity, and environmental protection must play an essential role in added value and product value.

 Recently, the representative of the Ministry of Finance also agreed with the opinion of VSA on the need to apply appropriate trade defense measures to protect domestic manufacturing enterprises.
-Regarding import and export taxes, they are adjusted in an increasing direction, the input is at a low level, while for more refined products, higher taxes will be applied, contributing to creating legal barriers to protect domestic manufacturing enterprises.
+For import and export taxes, the adjustment is in the direction of increasing gradually, the input is at a low level, while for more refined products, higher taxes will be applied, contributing to creating legal barriers to protect domestic manufacturing enterprises.

 TB (according to VNA)